 When Doesn’t Homeowners Insurance Cover Structural Damage?

 There are several situations when structures might not be covered by your homeowners insurance.
 Some include poor workmanship, neglect of your home or issues in your foundation.
-Your structure won’t be protected from damage due to mold or fungus, especially if you were aware of it and did not do anything to prevent the damage from occurring.
+For instance, homeowners insurance doesn’t cover damage from rotting wood or mold, especially if you were aware of it and did not do anything to prevent the damage from occurring.

 How to Prevent Structural Damage